daggerhartlab/wp-starter-theme/README.md

 ### ACF Components

-Uses ACF Layouts w/ a field named "Page Content Sections" to provide a mechanism for building content with components.
+We use ACF Flexible Content Layouts w/ a field group named "Page Content Sections" to provide a mechanism for building content with components.

+An example component is provided - Content HTML, which is a basic WYSIWYG field.
+This illustrates the way components are typically put together while also serving as a practical component that most sites will end up using.

+#### Creating components

 To make a new component, follow these steps: